CHILD Protection & Child Rights » IV. National Mechanisms » National Actors » Ministry of Women and Child Development

 The Department of Women and Child Development was set up in the year 1985 as a part of the Ministry of Human Resource Development to address the needs of the women and children in the nation.
 In 2006 it was upgraded from a Department to a Ministry of Women and Child Development.

 The mandate of the Ministry is the holistic development of Women and Children.
 It has the authority to make plans, policies and programmes, enacts/ amends legislation with regard to the target group.
 It also guides and coordinates the efforts of both governmental and non-governmental organisations working in the field of Women and Child Development.
 The Ministry has 6 autonomous organisations: National Institute of Public Cooperation and Child Development, National Commission for women, National Commission for Protection of Child Rights (NCPCR), Central Adoption Resource Agency (CARA), Central Social Welfare Board, and Rashtriya Mahila Kosh.

 The Ministry of Women and Child Development is headed by Smt.
-Krishna Tirath, Minister of State (IC), Sh.
-D.K.
-Sikri is the Secretary of the Ministry of Women and Child Development.
-The activities of the Ministry are undertaken through six bureaux.
+Krishna Tirath, Minister of State (IC).
+The activities of the Ministry are undertaken through six bureaus.

 - ICDS, Food & Nutrition Board, World Bank, Training

 - Child Welfare & Child Protection, Information Technology, Co-ordinations, Hindi & Parliament

 - Statistical Unit, Plan Research, Monitoring & Evaluation